 Each year, according to the Centers for Disease Control, nearly 800,000 Americans are diagnosed as having a stroke.
 While the risk of stroke increases with age, strokes can occur in people of all ages.
 A stroke occurs when blood supply is blocked from part of the brain or when a blood vessel bursts, causing parts of the brain to become damaged or to die.
-Visiting Care Giving Services, the in home care St. Charles families trusts, is working to increase awareness about strokes, as well as share information about early warning signs of a stroke and prevention, during May, which has been designated as National Stroke Awareness Month.
+Visiting Care Giving Services is working to increase awareness about strokes, as well as share information about early warning signs of a stroke and prevention, during May, which has been designated as National Stroke Awareness Month.

 While strokes are a leading medical emergency in the United States, the good news is that when warning signs of a stroke and symptoms are identified early, treatment can begin the moment emergency medical services arrives.
 In both men and women, the sudden onset of the following symptoms may indicate a stroke is occurring: